-The amount expended for all property tax reduction claims in each of the fiscal years 2003 to 2007, inclusive, is shown below (in millions):
+The amount expended for all property tax reduction claims in each of the fiscal years 2002 to 2006, inclusive, is shown below (in millions):

-The County Comptroller is currently reviewing the long-term liability of \$101.8 million for estimated future property tax settlements and judgments as of December 31, 2007.
-The County's 2008 budget includes \$50,000,000 in non-borrowed funds for tax refunds and cancellations.
-Late in 2007, the number of settlements coming in from the courts accelerated and this increased activity is expected to continue in 2008.
+The County Comptroller recorded a long-term liability of \$137.2 million in the government-wide financial statement of net assets at December 31, 2006 for estimated future property tax settlements and judgments.
+The County's 2007 budget included \$50,000,000 in non-borrowed funds for tax refunds and cancellations.
+Late in the year the number of settlements coming in from the courts picked up and this increased activity is expected to continue into 2008.
 Another factor which increased recent activity is the enhanced coordination efforts between the ARC and the County Attorney's office.
 This has led to more settlements being reached sooner.
-This is a positive development in that it should allow the County to reduce its liability backlog and reduce its interest expenses going forward.
-In addition, taxpayers will receive refunds sooner.
-As a result of this increased activity, the County recognized that the budgeted amount would not cover its 2007 refund expenses.
-In December 2007, the County borrowed \$50,000,000 for the payment of claims in fiscal years 2007 and 2008 in excess of the budgeted amounts.
-As of May 1, 2008 the County projects that it will have expenses for 2008 of approximately \$68 million.
-Going forward the County projects that the expected reduction of liability arising out of past assessment rolls and improved assessment accuracy on current rolls will reduce annual operating budget requirements for refunds and cancellations.
+This is a positive development in that it should allow the County to reduce its backlog of liability and reduce its interest expenses going forward.
+It also allows the taxpayers to receive refunds they are due in a more timely fashion.
+As a result of this increased activity the County recognized that the budgeted amount would not cover its 2007 expenses.
+In December 2007, the County borrowed \$50,000,000 for the payment of claims over fiscal years 2007 and 2008 for amounts in excess of the budgeted amounts.
+The expected liability outstanding at the end of 2008 will be reduced by the amount of these additional payments.
+The County has made payments for refunds and cancellations of approximately \$62,300,000 in 2007.
+It is estimated that there will be an additional accrual of approximately \$35,000,000.
+Going forward the County projects that the expected reduction of liability for past assessment errors and improved assessment accuracy on current rolls will reduce annual operating budget requirements for refunds and cancellations.
+No assurance can be given that additional claims will not be made or that the ultimate liability on existing and future claims will not be greater than currently estimated.